Dr Rebecca A Adelman

 REGISTRATION IS ESSENTIAL TO ATTEND THIS EVENT

-War, Art and Visual Culture: Perth includes three panels of academics from Curtin University's School of Media, Creative Arts and Social Inquiry and a Keynote by Dr Uroš Čvoro, UNSW Art & Design.
+War, Art and Visual Culture: Perth includes a panel discussion of academics from Curtin University's School of Media, Creative Arts and Social Inquiry, followed by international Keynote speaker Dr Rebecca A Adelman (UMBC), titled 'Unknowing Torture'.

 * subject to change